×

 English vs Galician Difficulty

 The English vs Galician difficulty level basically depends on the number of English Alphabets and Galician Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare English and Galician are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in English and Galician, which language is harder to learn?
-Time required to learn English is 6 weeks while to learn Galician time required is Not Available.
+Time required to learn English is 6 weeks while to learn Galician time required is 28 weeks.